-The Series D Preferred stock (w) ranks senior to the Common stock as to dividends and upon liquidation; (x) is non-participating, and bears a cumulative cash dividend from and including the original issue date at a fixed rate equal to 8.25% per annum (equivalent to a fixed annual amount of \$.00825 per share of the Series D Preferred stock); (y) bears an initial liquidation preference of \$0.10 per share and (z) is mandatorily redeemable by the Company for cash at a redemption price of \$0.10 per share, plus any accrued and unpaid dividends (whether or not declared) on (A) the 60th day, or such earlier date as the Company may fix, after the date of any public announcement by the Company of annual or quarterly financial statements that indicate that payment of the redemption price would not cause the Company to violate the restrictions on payment of distributions to stockholders under section 2-311 of the MGCL unless, before such redemption date, the Company's Board of Directors determines in good faith that the payment by the Company of the redemption price for the Series D Preferred stock and for any stock ranking on parity with the Series D Preferred stock with respect to redemption and which have become redeemable as of the applicable redemption date would cause the Company to violate the Cash Consideration Restrictions, as defined below, or (B) any date the Company fixes not more than sixty (60) days after any determination by the Board of Directors (which the Board of Directors, or a committee thereof, is obligated to undertake after the release of annual and quarterly financial statements and upon any capital raise) in good faith that the payment by the Company of the redemption price for the Series D Preferred stock and not partity with the Series D Preferred stock with respect to redemption rights that have become redeemable as of such redemption date would not cause the Company to violate the Cash Consideration Restrictions.
-A violation of the "Cash Consideration Restrictions" will occur if the occurrence of an action would cause (i) the Company to violate the restrictions on payment of distributions to stockholde
+The Series D Preferred stock (w) ranks senior to the Common stock as to dividends and upon liquidation; (x) is non-participating, and bears a cumulative cash dividend from and including the original issue date at a fixed rate equal to 8.25% per annum (equivalent to a fixed annual amount of \$.00825 per share of the Series D Preferred stock); (y) bears an initial liquidation preference of \$0.10 per share and (z) is mandatorily redeemable by the Company for cash at a redemption price of \$0.10 per share, plus any accrued and unpaid dividends (whether or not declared) on (A) the 60th day, or such earlier date as the Company may fix, after the date of any public announcement by the Company of annual or quarterly financial statements that indicate that payment of the redemption price would not cause the Company to violate the restrictions on payment of distributions to stockholders under section 2-311 of the MGCL unless, before such redemption date, the Company's Board of Directors determines in good faith that the payment by the Company of the redemption price for the Series D Preferred stock and for any stock ranking on parity with the Series D Preferred stock with respect to redemption and which have become redeemable as of the applicable redemption date would cause the Company to violate the Cash Consideration Restrictions, as defined below, or (B) any date the Company fixes not more than sixty (60) days after any determination by the Board of Directors (which the Board of Directors, or a committee thereof, is obligated to undertake after the release of annual and quarterly financial statements and upon any capital raise) in good faith that the payment by the Company of the redemption price for the Series D Preferred stock and any stock ranking on parity with the Series D Preferred stock with respect to redemption rights that have become redeemable as of such redemption date would not cause the Company to violate the Cash Consideration Restrictions.
+A violation of the "Cash Consideration Restrictions" will occur if the occurrence of an action would cause (i) the Company to violate the restrictions on payment of distributions to stockholders under section 2-311 of the MGCL, (ii) any material breach of or default under the terms and conditions of any obligation of the Company, including any agreement relating to its indebtedness, or (iii) the Company to violate any restriction or prohibition of any law rule or regulation applicable to the Company or of any order, judgment or decree of any court or administrative agency.